TodePond/TodePondDotCom/wikiblogarden/repetition/clowning/readme.md

 "Sorry to interrupt your business meeting.
 Please carry on.
 I'll just be here in the corner, doing my bits."

 Then he stood silently for a few minutes.
 Then he said the line again.
-Then he... repeated this for a long time.
+Then he repeated this for a long time.

 I watched this show every day for a month, and the audience always loved it, and I didn't understand why.
 It was funny... but it was so stupid.
 And it didn't make sense.